How to reuse 4 and 6 wires stepper motors for your projects

 When you don’t have the specifications

-Given that the circular stepper motors (not nema17) usually have 75 steps and not 200 like the classic nema17 (there is also the 400 variant), the real problem is how much voltage and current give to the motors.
+Given that the circular stepper motors (not nema17) usually have 75 steps and not 200 like the classic nema17 (there is also the 400 variant), the real problem is how much voltage and current are given to the motors.

-There is a simple “trick/way” to set correct amperage, you must put tester + on potentiometer and tester – to GND of the driver (look the image) then:
+There is a simple “trick/way” to set the correct amperage.
+You must put tester + on the potentiometer and tester – to GND of the driver (look at the image) then:

 - DRV8825: Imax = 2 * Vref (if Imax = 1.5A, then Vref is to be set to 1.5/2 V = 0.75V)

 - A4988: Imax = 2,5 * Vref

 In my situation, I put 0,8v*2,5 = 2A even if the step amp phase is 1,7amp but I need more power.

 Step to follow to set the right input

 I recommend following the following steps: